 You’re single and want to become a parent?
 It’s not necessary to be in a relationship to have a baby.
 In fact, there are more and more women who are opting to have a child alone in the UK.

 Several solutions are available to single women, such as artificial insemination with the sperm of a known or an anonymous donor (also called intrauterine insemination), or, should the previous treatment fail, in vitro fertilisation with your own eggs and donated sperm or with donated eggs or embryos.

 Registering the name of the donor or the surrogate mother on the birth certificate could, for instance, permit them to be considered as the legal father or mother of the child.
 Co-parenting involves sharing equal responsibilities, such as financial duties and custody.
 Both parties can also make important decisions regarding the child’s welfare or education.
-View our co-parenting guide for the options available to you and the laws involved.
+If you’re considering having a child with a co-parent, it’s important that you inform yourself about co-parenting and the options available to you first.